Région Sud Design Prize : Emma Faury–Graziani

 Emma Faury Graziani

-Research and material development, working with jesmonite and reclaimed sawdust.
+Material research and development, working with jesmonite and wood shavings.

 Courtesy of the designer